Motorcycle Emptiness: Release and reception

 "Motorcycle Emptiness" was released on 1 June 1992 by record label Columbia.
-The song reached number 17 in the UK Singles Chart on 13 June 1992.
-It remained there for another week and spent a total of eight weeks in the top 75, a fortnight longer than any other Generation Terrorists single, and a record not surpassed by the Manics until 1996's "A Design for Life".
+The song reached number 17 on the UK Singles Chart on 13 June 1992.
+It remained there for another week and spent a total of six weeks in the top 75, a fortnight longer than any other Generation Terrorists single, and a record not surpassed by the Manics until 1996's "A Design for Life".

 In 2003, a re-issue CD containing the title track, "4 Ever Delayed" and "Little Baby Nothing (Acoustic)" was released in Europe as promotion for the band's Forever Delayed greatest hits compilation.

 Awarding it 'Best New Single' in Smash Hits, Tom Doyle wrote: "Stripped of their punky backing, the Manics take a bit of a breather with this rousing classic of a tune which even features plucked violins!"
 He added: "[The single] proves that the Manics are much more than simply a punk parody and that they are capable of occasional brilliance."